DonUggioni/strongfy_web/README.md

 **LIVE LINK:** [www.barbell-hub.com](https://pages.github.com/)

 ## Features
-- New users can create an account through the web site
+- New users can create an account through the web site.
-- Current users can login and read articles related to training
+- Current users can login and read articles related to training.
-- Current users can login and check their dashboard, which contains information related to their training history
+- Current users can login and check their dashboard, which contains information related to their training history.
+- If you are logged in as an admin, you are able to create new blog posts.

 ## Installation and Running
 1- Clone the repo